msh9/codinginthetrenches.com/content/post/2016-07-30-ws-connection-closures.md

 attempt to validate that heartbeat messages arrive on any interval, but instead sends a ping frame on a fixed interval.
 Sending periodic, outbound messages in both the client and server logic enables us to detect failures within a fixed amount of time.

 It is also important to handle errors thrown from the socket.
-This involves adding a `onerror` handle in the client and implementing an erorr handler in the server ([see here for ws example][8] and implement a handler for the `error` event)
+This involves adding an `onerror` handler in the client and implementing an error handler in the server, [see here for ws example.][8]

+An error handler can be as simple as [noting the error and attempting to re-open][9].

 [1]:http://queue.acm.org/detail.cfm?id=2655736 "ACM Communications"
 [2]:https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol "Hypertext Transfer Protocol"